mobify/adaptivejs-split-test-examples/template-split/README.md

 #Dust Template Level Split

-This folder contains the example code for the dust template level split for Adaptive.js project.
+This is an example demonstrating how you would perform a split test on the template level in Adaptive.js.
+The split is performed in the Adaptive view, and ultimately serves the template chosen by our split test.

 ## Implementation